To content

 Call 2019

 • Department of Mechanical Engineering (Univ.-Prof. Dr. habil.
-Michael Henke): PERSIST: "Purchasing Education Research Syndicate: Industry 4.0 Skills Transfer" (Participating countries: DE,FI,NL,SK,UK)
+Michael Henke): PERSIST: "Purchasing Education Research Syndicate: Industry 4.0 Skills Transfer" (participating countries: DE,FI,NL,SK,UK)

 • Department of Social Sciences (Univ.-Prof. Dr. Jürgen Howaldt): SPIRE-SAIS "Skills Alliance for Industrial Symbiosis - A-Cross-sectoral Blueprint for a Sustainable Process Industry"